The core of housing markets from an agent's perspective: Is it worth sprucing up your home?: Introduction.

-Most works relating to the core of housing markets aim for finding core allocations with some additional property that benefits global welfare, most prominently Pareto optimality~\cite{Jaramillo-Manjunath,Alcalde-Unzu-Mollis,Aziz-deKeijzer,Plaxton-2013,Saban-Sethuraman-2013}.
+Most works relating to the core of housing markets aim to find core allocations with some additional property that benefits global welfare, most prominently Pareto optimality~\cite{Jaramillo-Manjunath,Alcalde-Unzu-Mollis,Aziz-deKeijzer,Plaxton-2013,Saban-Sethuraman-2013}.
 Another line of research comes from kidney exchange where the length of trading cycles is of great importance and often plays a role in agents' preferences~\cite{cechlarova-romero-medina,cechlarova-hajdukova-2003,cechlarova-fleiner-manlove-kidney,Biro-Cechlarova-2007,cechlarove-lacko-2012} or is bounded by some constant~\cite{abraham-blum-sandholm,biro-manlove-rizzi-kidney,biro-mcdermid-2010-3cycles,huang-3wayKE,Cechlarova-Repisky-2011}.
 None of these papers deal with problems where a core allocation is required to fulfill some constraint regarding a given agent or set of agents---that they be trading, or that they obtain (or not obtain) a certain house.
-Nevertheless, some of them focus on finding a core allocation where the number of agents involved in trading is as large as possible.
-Cechl\'arov\'a and Repisk\'y~\cite{Cechlarova-Repisky-2011} proved that this problem is $\mathsf{NP}$-hard in the classical housing market model, while Bir\'o and Cechl\'arov\'a~\cite{Biro-Cechlarova-2007} considered a special model where agents care first about the house they receive and after that about the length of their trading cycle (shorter being better); they prove that for any $\varepsilon>0$, it is $\mathsf{NP}$-hard to approximate the number of agents trading in a core allocation with a ratio~$|N|^{1-\varepsilon}$ (where $N$ is the set of agents).
+Although, to the best of our knowledge none of the questions \Qi{}--\Qiii{} have been studied so far, some papers have focused on finding a core allocation where the number of agents involved in trading is as large as possible, obtaining mostly intractability results~\cite{Biro-Cechlarova-2007,Cechlarova-Repisky-2011}.

+In the context of the \textsc{Stable Marriage} and the \textsc{Stable Roommates} problems, it is known that the problem of finding a stable matching with edge restrictions, i.e., a stable matching that contains a given set of \emph{forced} edges but is disjoint from a given set of \emph{forbidden} edges, can be found in polynomial time~\cite{Dias-2003,Fleiner-Irving-Manlove}.
+These results strongly contrast Theorem~\ref{thm:arc-in-core}, which shows that the analogous problems in the context of house allocation are $\mathsf{NP}$-hard, even if there is only a single arc that we require to be included in (or excluded from) the desired allocation.

+Questions \Qiv{} and \Qv{} can be considered as inquiries about housing markets where preferences are subject to change.
+Although some researchers have addressed certain dynamic models, most of these either focus on the possibility of repeated allocation~\cite{roth-postlewaite,kamijo-kawasaki,kawasaki-2015}, or consider a situation where agents may enter and leave the market at different times~\cite{Unver-2010,bloch-cantala,kurino-2014}.